 Steps to be followed while creating a tag list:

-- Discuss with all your team members about how the data should be labeled or grouped.
+- Discuss with your team members about the grouping or labeling of the data.

 - Define the purpose of creating tags.